Dmarv/Resume/README.md

 #homework 5
 """
 Here I solved the sudoku problem with classic constrain satisfaction algorithms like ac3.
+It tested my ability to properly make a recursive function that backtracks.
 I added some "guessing" to solve harder sudoku problems which cannot be solved with pure constraints.
 """